 Anyone planning a Northern Lights hunt in Norway needs to know their geography.

-This long, thin country's capital, Oslo, is too far south of the Arctic Circle to see the aurora borealis.
+The capital of this long and thin country's capital, Oslo, is too far south of the Arctic Circle to see the aurora borealis.
 So it's to northern Norway you should head, and Tromsø is firmly in the middle of the aurora zone.
 This is peak Northern Lights viewing territory, and there are plenty of tours organized for visitors hoping for a glimpse.

 When is the best time to see the Northern Lights?